 Fascination of Online Courses

-Coursera is an organisation that offers a huge amount of many different courses.
+Coursera is an organisation that offers a vast amount of many different courses.
 Many are free though you pay if you want to get a diploma.
-I heard of the courses through a fellow blogger a few years ago and I enrolled in two courses on classical music.
+I heard of the classes through a fellow blogger a few years ago and I enrolled in two courses on classical music.

 My last course that I just completed yesterday has been so intensive and difficult that I haven’t been blogging for a week or more.
 I have felt like being consumed into the lectures and using all my energy to try to hang on and understand enough to be able to pass the tests that are included in each week’s teachings.

 Would you like to know what I studied?

 It was two 7 weeks courses on the Written Constitution and The Unwritten Constitution of The United States of America.

 Underneath a fragment of the important “Unwritten Constitution” the Federal Papers written by Alexander Hamilton:

 It has been frequently remarked, that it seems to have been reserved to the people of this country, by their conduct and example, to decide the important question, whether societies of men are really capable or not, of establishing good government from reflection and choice, or whether they are forever destined to depend, for their political constitutions, on accident and force.

 I am Danish and live in Denmark.
 Why should I spend so many hours listening to difficult video lectures?
 Somehow I just found it so attractive and interesting.
 I have learnt a lot of new words and when I read books and articles the teaching gives me more light on what I am reading.
 The Declaration Independence and The Constitution came about as the American people wanted to be free from the tyranny of the British King George III.